 Before joining the IEC in 2003, Julian gained professional experience of the egg industry, training as a lobbyist in Washington DC, and going on to work in London, Brussels and Geneva.
 Julian has also worked in South East Asia, and in Southern Africa both on commercial and United Nations development projects.
 With a background in farming and egg production, he is also a managing partner of the family farming business.

 As Communications Director, Hannah leads a team responsible for developing communication strategies that advance the objectives of the IEC.
 Her responsibilities include overseeing the development and execution of both internal communications with members and external corporate communications, as well as international relations.
 She is driven by a passion for translating the accomplishments and objectives of the egg industry into a diverse range of communication outputs.
 Hannah joined the IEC in August 2019, having gained valuable experience of communications and public relations (PR) whilst working for a leading agricultural PR agency in the UK.

 IEC Economic Analyst

 Peter van Horne is an IEC Economic Analyst and a senior farm economist at the Wageningen University and Research, the Netherlands.
 He is Europe’s premier Poultry Economist and specialises in poultry research projects for government and industry with particular focus on the economics of animal welfare, environmental protection, animal health and international competition.
-Peter has had a long-standing involvement with the IEC develops the Economic and Statistical service that the IEC provides to members.
+Peter has had a long-standing involvement with the IEC, developing the statistical service that the IEC provides to members.